DimaMukhin/intern.apply-android/README.md

 Please see the [main repository](https://github.com/DimaMukhin/intern.apply) of the project for more information.

+## Bugs

+1. the test server run's on every build - for example: when you build project, run app and tests
+2. the test server run's twice - once in configuration phase and then again in execution phase.

 ## running the application on production mode

 1. clone the project